gregoryann/PHP-Projects/README.md

-# PHP-Projects
-PHP-Projects

-# Online Clinic Management System Project In Php
+# 1) Online Clinic Management System Project In Php
 Online Clinic Management System Project is based on the hospital Management System The first and only clinic management software / system that full fills all needs in the clinic management field, all things like managing the reception printing the prescription, patient record, bill printing and many more at one place with fully expertise and error free operations.